syncfusion-content/windowsforms-docs/WindowsForms/SfListView/CheckBoxSelectionMode.md

 ---

 # Check Box Selection
-SfListView provides support for loading CheckBox to each item, which allows the user to check/uncheck the corresponding item.
-You can display check box in each item by setting `SfListView.ShowCheckBoxes` property as true.
+The SfListView supports loading the checkBox to each item that allows the user to check or uncheck the corresponding item.
+You can display the check box in each item by setting the `SfListView.ShowCheckBoxes` property to true.

 ## Check Box Selection Mode
-The checkbox also provides support to process the selection in the context of state of the checkbox based on SfListView.CheckBoxSelectionMode property.
+The check box provides support to select in the context of state of the check box based on the SfListView.CheckBoxSelectionMode property.

-SfListView has following modes for processing selection based on check box state.
+SfListView has the following modes for selection based on the check box state.

-1. Default – Selection and state of checkbox works independent of each other.
-2. SelectOnCheck – Item can be selected or deselected based on state of checkbox.
-3. SynchronizeSelection – Item can be selected or deselected based on state of checkbox and vice versa.
-4. CheckOnItemClick – Checkbox can be check/uncheck by clicking on item.

-* Default Mode: If you don’t want to affect the selection while checking/unchecking the item CheckBox, you need to set `SfListView.CheckBoxSelectionMode` as Default.
+* Default Mode: don’t want to affect the selection while checking/unchecking the item CheckBox, you need to set `SfListView.CheckBoxSelectionMode` as Default.

 {% tabs %}
 {% highlight c# %}